ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 # Design Decision Tool for IaaS on IBM Cloud

 The Design Decision Tool contains the potential advantages and disadvantages of the available components used for designing and building your infrastructure as a Service (IaaS) on IBM Cloud.
 Use this information during your solution design to help select the best options to meet your workload requirements.
-More information is provided in the [IaaS Solutions Design training class](http://www.softlayer.com/training-courses) which takes you through hands-on workshops to assist you with making architecture choices for your IaaS.
+More information is provided in the [Solutions Design training class](http://www.softlayer.com/training-courses) which takes you through hands-on workshops to assist you with making architecture choices for your IaaS.

 ## How to use the Design Decision Tool